DigitalCareSystem/Digital-Care-System/Digital Care  2023 GDSC   solution challenge/Software/readme.md

-Digital Care, used in this code 3.3.1 version of flutter and MVVM archictcure design pattern, with GETX for state management, it contains SignUp screen, Login screen, Home screen, patients history list screen, patient list screen, for the backend used firebase realtime, firebase firestore this system for now will get only the Temprutre, Heart Rate and SPO2 for the patient, it could be more in future, if these vital signs goes beyond the normal range it gives alarm with a notification that the alarm speaks of the room number and the bed number the same of the notificaiton, when the notificaiton is tapped it Navgiate to the patient detials page. and contains a proberity to call the nurse in case if the patient wants some help will send a notification to the nurse with the name of the patient and the room number with the bed number, when the notificaiton is tapped it Navgiate to the patient detials page.
+Digital Care, used in this code 3.3.1 version of flutter and MVVM architecture design pattern, with GETX for state management, it contains Signup screen, Login screen, Home screen, patients history list screen,patient list screen, for the backend used firebase real-time, firebase firestore this system for now will get only the Temperature, Heart Rate and SPO2 for the patient, it could be more in future like blood pressure, if these vital signs goes beyond the normal range it gives alarm with a notification that the alarm speaks of the room number and the bed number the same of the notification, when the notification is tapped it Navigate to the patient details page (in case that the nurse didn't tab the notification within 1 minute it will insert the patient Id to the dashboard node in firebase real-time database so it transfer to the dashboard to notify who is in charge to send another nurse, if the nurse tapped the notification it won't transfer it). and contains a property to call the nurse in case if the patient wants a hand, it will send a notification to the nurse with the name of the patient and the room number with the bed number, when the notification is tapped it navigate to the patient details page.

+## installing, front-end:
+First install flutter in your environment and also install the JDK, ensure that its installed successfully by running flutter doctor in cmd, create new project then replace the files of the project that I provided in Application repository, then go to the terminal of your Development environment and run the following command “flutter pub get” to install the packages to the project the packages are already in pubspec.yaml.

+## installing, back-end:
+Create account in firebase, then go to console, from there create a project then create an android project, when you get the file named google-services replace it with the one in my android->src, you almost done, then in the main file make the initial route to the “/SignUp” so you create a user (doctor or nurse) close reinstall it with “/LogIn” screen so U login to the project with the user name and the email you have submitted.

 ## SignUp screen:
 this screen use to create account for the users doctors or nurses by the admin.